Skip to content

 • Thicker paper

-FACTOR #3: DESIGN CHANGES
+3. DESIGN CHANGES

-Minor alterations or material changes might allow us to continue using the same tool, but for considerable changes, we won’t be able to re-tool to the modifications in design.
+Minor alterations or material changes might allow us to continue using the same tool, but we won’t be able to retool to accommodate design modifications for considerable changes.
+Replacing die cut tools can become expensive, so if you can avoid it, buying multiple dies is ill-advised.

 What Else Do I Need to Know About Die Cut Tooling?